bodrick/awesome/TOPICS.md

 *   [google/zx](https://github.com/google/zx) - A tool for writing better scripts
 *   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
+*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 *   [Jermolene/TiddlyWiki5](https://github.com/Jermolene/TiddlyWiki5) - A self-contained JavaScript wiki for the browser, Node.js, AWS Lambda etc.
 *   [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 *   [sql-formatter-org/sql-formatter](https://github.com/sql-formatter-org/sql-formatter) - A whitespace formatter for different query languages